Vera Schmidt (psychoanalyst): The Detski Dom Laboratory

-Vera Schmidt's own son, Vladimir, whose nickname was Wolik, also attended the Detski Dom and she recorded his, as well as the other children's activities, in journal.
+Schmidt's own son, Vladimir, whose nickname was Wolik, also attended the Detski Dom and she recorded his, as well as the other children's activities, in journal.
 These were used as data regarding children's development by other Soviet psychologists such as Luria.
 The Detski Dom was virtually unique in its principles and practices and above all in its psychoanalytic approach.
-It was visited by several western Marxist psychoanalysts like Anna Mänchen-Helfen (1902-1991) and Annie Reich (1902-1971) together with her husband, Wilhelm Reich.
+It was visited by several western Marxist psychoanalysts like Anna Mänchen-Helfen (1902–1991) and Annie Reich (1902–1971) together with her husband, Wilhelm Reich.

 Due to the German Trade union's financial support, the home also became known as the Solidarity International Laboratory Home.
 When that support ended, financial problems, together with internal dissension weakened the organisation of the Detski Dom which also came under external pressure as the psychoanalytic approach came under attack from supporters of Joseph Stalin due to its association with his rival for power, Leon Trotsky.
 Associated with the rise of Stalin and the Communist Party's turn away from psychoanalysis was the new science of childhood named pedology which was promoted by Aron Zalkind (1888–1936) a former adherent of psychoanalysis but now its leading critic.

-In early 1923 the Schmidts went to Vienna, where they met Freud.
+In early 1923, the Schmidts went to Vienna, where they met Freud.
 They discussed with him the children's Home and the activities of the psychoanalytic movement in Russia.
 They also met other analysts, such as Otto Rank and Karl Abraham.
 Discussions focused mainly on psychoanalysis and the organization of the collective educational system.
 Following their visit, the Russian Psychoanalytic Association, became an associate member of the International Psychoanalytic Association (IPA) in 1924 and later in 1927, Vera Schmidt became its secretary.
 In this year also, her book Psychoanalytical Education in Soviet Russia was published in Germany at Leipzig by the International Psychoanalytical Publishing House.
 This book was based on her experiences and observations in the Detski Dom and it was cited extensively by Wilhelm Reich.

-On August 14, 1925, the Narkompros (Ministry of Public Education) closed the home and the building was later to become Gorky's home and later, the Gorky Museum.
+On 14 August 1925, the Narkompros (Ministry of Public Education) closed the home and the building was later to become Gorky's home and later, the Gorky Museum.
 In an ironic turn of events, Stalin's son, Vasilii, Vasily Dzhugashvili occupied the site of his former nursery after Gorky's death.

-Last years
+Later life and death

 In 1930, after the Russian Psychoanalytical Society was dissolved she worked at the Academy of Pedagogical Sciences Experimental Institute of Defectology.
 The research carried out there was under the direction of Lev Vygotsky since its foundation in 1929.

-Vera Schmidt died at the age of 48 years while being operated on for a thyroid tumor to treat Graves' disease.
+Schmidt died at the age of 48 years while being operated on for a thyroid tumor to treat Graves' disease.